 Get Your Culture Fix at Barcelona’s Best Museums

 The Born barrio harbours a number of medieval palaces, some of which are thousands of years old.
 The most famous is on the time-transcending street of Carrer Montcada and houses the world-famous Museu Picasso.
-Definitely worth a visit even if you’re not all that into art.

 I also recommend enjoying a fiery flamenco show at the baroque Palau Dalmases.

 The barrio of Raval is also part of Barcelona’s Old Town and was historically known as the red light district.
 Today, however, this culturally diverse area is the city’s leading hub of contemporary art and counterculture – ruled by the heavily-inked and artistically-inclined.